 - 1 slice vegan cheese See Note

-- In a bowl that’s large enough for the bread, whisk the ½ cup of vegan egg, ¼ tsp of smoked paprika, and salt and pepper to taste.
+- In a bowl that’s large enough for the bread, whisk the ½ cup of vegan egg, ¼ teaspoon of smoked paprika, and salt and pepper to taste.

 - In a skillet, heat the pan on medium-high heat and add the butter or oil when the pan is hot.
 When the butter is completely melted, add the sandwich to the pan and cook for approximately 2 to 3 minutes, or until the bread is golden brown and crispy.
 Flip the sandwich and cook the other side until it’s golden brown and crispy.
 To help the cheese melt, cover the pan with a lid.